yllekz/talking-clock/README.md

 talking-clock:
 -f [n]
     n: 5, 15, 30 ( min frequency )
-    by default it announces time once per hour
+    by default it plays chimes on Westminster cadence (short chime on 15/30/45 minutes past the hour) and will play a clock bell striking sound x times based on the hour.
 -s
     stops clock
 ```